(See also Overview of Mechanical Ventilation.)

 Physiologic dead space can also result from shunt or low ventilation/perfusion (V/Q) if patients cannot increase their minute ventilation appropriately.
 The physiologic dead space normally is about 30 to 40% of tidal volume but increases to 50% in intubated patients and to >70% in massive pulmonary embolism, severe emphysema, and status asthmaticus.
-Thus, for any given minute ventilation, the greater the dead space, the poorer the CO2 elimination.
+Thus, for any given minute ventilation, the greater the dead space, the poorer the carbon dioxide elimination.

-CNS manifestations range from subtle personality changes to marked confusion, obtundation, or coma.
+Central nervous system manifestations range from subtle personality changes to marked confusion, obtundation, or coma.
 Chronic hypercapnia is better tolerated than acute and has fewer symptoms.

 If ventilatory failure is suspected, ABG analysis, continuous pulse oximetry, and a chest x-ray should be done.
 Respiratory acidosis on the ABG (eg, pH < 7.35 and PCO2 > 50) confirms the diagnosis.
 Patients with chronic ventilatory failure often have quite elevated PCO2 (eg, 60 to 90 mm Hg) at baseline, typically with a pH that is only slightly acidemic.
 In such patients, the degree of acidemia rather than the PCO2 must serve as the primary marker for acute hypoventilation.

 Because ABGs can be normal in patients with incipient ventilatory failure, certain bedside pulmonary function tests can help predict ventilatory failure, particularly in patients with neuromuscular weakness who may succumb to ventilatory failure without exhibiting respiratory distress.
 Vital capacity < 10 to 15 mL/kg and an inability to generate a negative inspiratory force of 15 cm H2O suggest imminent ventilatory failure.

 Respiratory failure due to COPD is termed acute-on-chronic respiratory failure (ACRF).

 Although it is possible to reduce peak airway pressure by reducing peak flow rate or by changing the waveform to a descending profile, it should not be done.
-Although high flow rates require a high pressure to overcome the high airway resistance of SA, this pressure is dissipated across robust, cartilage-containing airways.
-Lower flow rates (eg, < 60 L/min) reduce time available for exhalation, thereby increasing the end-expiratory volume (and the resultant intrinsic PEEP) and allowing a greater inspiratory volume during the next breath.
+Although high flow rates require a high pressure to overcome the high airway resistance of status asthmaticus, this pressure is dissipated across robust, cartilage-containing airways.
+Lower flow rates (eg, < 60 L/minute) reduce time available for exhalation, thereby increasing the end-expiratory volume (and the resultant intrinsic PEEP) and allowing a greater inspiratory volume during the next breath.

 Using low tidal volumes often results in hypercapnia, which is permitted for the greater good of reducing dynamic hyperinflation.
-An arterial pH > 7.15 is generally well tolerated but often requires large doses of sedatives and opioids.
-Neuromuscular blockers should be avoided after the peri-intubation period because use of these agents in combination with corticosteroids can cause a severe and occasionally irreversible myopathy, particularly after 24 h of combined use.
+An arterial pH > 7.15 is generally well tolerated physiologically but often requires large doses of sedatives and opioids.
+Neuromuscular blockers should be avoided after the peri-intubation period because use of these agents in combination with corticosteroids can cause a severe and occasionally irreversible myopathy, particularly after 24 hours of combined use.
 Patient agitation should be managed with sedation rather than paralysis, but ideally ventilation can be adjusted to patients’ needs so as to reduce the need for sedation.

-In patients with ACRF caused by COPD, the O2 cost of breathing is several times that of patients without underlying lung disease.
+In patients with acute-on-chronic respiratory failure (ACRF) caused by COPD, the oxygen cost of breathing is several times that of patients without underlying lung disease.
 This increased respiratory load occurs in the setting of barely adequate neuromuscular competence, so patients easily become too tired to maintain ventilation.
-These patients are vulnerable to respiratory failure from seemingly trivial insults, and recovery requires systematic identification and correction of these precipitants (see also Chronic Obstructive Pulmonary Disease (COPD)).
+These patients are vulnerable to respiratory failure from seemingly trivial insults, and recovery requires systematic identification and correction of these precipitants (see also Treatment of Acute COPD Exacerbation).
 To restore the balance between neuromuscular competence and load, clinicians reduce airflow obstruction and dynamic hyperinflation with bronchodilators and corticosteroids and treat infection with antibiotics.
-Low serum levels of K, phosphorus, and Mg may exacerbate muscle weakness, frustrating recovery, and must be identified and treated.
+Low serum levels of potassium, phosphorus, and magnesium may exacerbate muscle weakness, frustrating recovery, and must be identified and treated.

 NIPPV is the preferred initial treatment for many patients with ACRF, resulting in decreased rates of ventilator-associated pneumonia, length of stay, and mortality compared with endotracheal intubation.
 Perhaps 75% of patients managed with NIPPV do not require endotracheal intubation.
 Advantages include the ease of application and removal; once initial stabilization has occurred, NIPPV may be stopped temporarily to allow oral intake in selected patients.
 Trials of unassisted breathing are easily done, and NIPPV can be reapplied as indicated.

 Conventional mechanical ventilation in ACRF aims to minimize dynamic hyperinflation and counter the adverse effects of intrinsic PEEP while resting the fatigued respiratory muscles.
-Initial recommended settings are assist-control (A/C) with a tidal volume of 5 to 7 mL/kg and a respiratory rate of 20 to 24/min, although some patients need lower initial rates to limit intrinsic PEEP.
+Initial recommended settings are assist-control (A/C) with a tidal volume of 5 to 7 mL/kg and a respiratory rate of 20 to 24/minute, although some patients need lower initial rates to limit intrinsic PEEP.
 This intrinsic PEEP represents an inspiratory threshold load that must be overcome by the patient to trigger the ventilator, further increasing the work of breathing and preventing full rest on the ventilator.
 To counterbalance the effect of intrinsic PEEP, external PEEP should be applied to a level ≤ 85% of intrinsic PEEP (typical setting 5 to 10 cm H2O).
 This application decreases the inspiratory work of breathing without increasing dynamic hyperinflation.
 High inspiratory flow rates should be used to maximize the time for expiration.
 These settings minimize the risk of alkalemia that follows overly vigorous initial ventilation.
-Hypotension may also occur immediately after intubation (see Complications and safeguards).
+Hypotension may also occur immediately after intubation (see Complications of mechanical ventilation and safeguards).

-Most patients require full ventilatory support for 24 to 48 h before spontaneous breathing trials are considered.
+Most patients require full ventilatory support for 24 to 48 hours before spontaneous breathing trials are considered.
 It has not been determined whether this duration of treatment is needed to rest the respiratory muscles or to allow hyperinflation to diminish, thereby increasing respiratory muscle strength.
 The patient often sleeps heavily during this time and, in contrast to patients with asthma, typically requires little sedation.
 Adequate rest is often not achieved unless sufficient attention is paid to ongoing patient effort.
 This effort may manifest as accessory muscle use, inappropriately low airway pressures at the onset or throughout inspiration, or frequent failures to trigger the ventilator, indicating high intrinsic PEEP, weakness, or both.